 - Once an image has been converted leave it alone even if it looks a bit different to the way it was before.
 (The reason why is very long winded and techie - so trust me on this.
 Just don’t alter an image after it’s been converted.)

-I you’d like to know more about shooting the images you’ve always wanted take a look at our Ultimate Beginners Course.
+I you’d like to know more about shooting the images you’ve always wanted take a look at our Masterclass in Photography.
 It has all this information and more written in easy everyday language to help you get capture and print the images you’ve always hoped for.